 Select the start of your office hours (eg “09:00”)

-Leave the filter operator set to ‘AND’
+Leave the condition operator set to ‘AND’

 Create a criteria to check if the time is after office hours

-Click ‘Add Filter Condition’
+Click ‘Add Criteria’

 Select the ‘System Time’ parameter